 But how can you change if your mindset isn’t evolving?

-Here are the three mindsets to have when you feel exhaustion settling in:
+Here are the two strategies to improve when you feel exhaustion settling in:

-Mindset 1.
-Take a deep breath and remind yourself that the discomfort you are feeling in that moment is a signal that you are learning.
+- Take a deep breath and remind yourself that the discomfort you are feeling is a signal that you are learning.
+If you are comfortable and complacent how can you change?
+From now on, seek the struggle.

 Keep these mental strategies in mind when you feel exhausted and be as consistent as possible.
 Let your skills evolve and watch the progress.